apache/shardingsphere/docs/document/content/reference/shadow/_index.en.md

 mysql> mysql -u root -h127.0.0.1 -P3306 -proot -c
 ```

+Parameter description: keep the comment, send the comment to the server

-Parameter description: execute SQL containing annotations, for example:
+Execute SQL containing annotations, for example:

 ```sql
 SELECT * FROM table_name /*shadow:true,foo:bar*/;
 ```

-If parameter `-c` not used, the comment statement will be intercepted by the MySQL client, for example:
+Comment statement will be intercepted by the MySQL client if parameter `-c` not be used, for example:

 ```sql
 SELECT * FROM table_name;